Li4n0/revsuit/README.md

 2. `FlagFormat` uses regular expression syntax, and for different protocols, the fields matched by flagFormat are different, you can check the corresponding hints to get details when creating rules.
 3. Rules with high rank will take effect first.
-4. For different protocol rules, you can make different custom configurations, and for some protocols, template variables can be used.
+4. For different protocol rules, you can make different custom responses, and for some protocols, template variables can be used.
 5. You can set the named grouping of regular expressions in `flagFormat`, and the result of the matching grouping will also be used as a template variable.